-Conferences are typically run by attendings and grand round speakers.
+Conferences are typically run by attendings and grand-round speakers.
 Resident lectures are included and residents are expected to present at least once a year.
-We have had very well-known national speakers come to our conferences and residents learn a great deal of evidence based practice here.
+We have had very well-known national speakers come to our conferences and residents learn a great deal of evidence-based practice here.
 You are always off Tuesday night so that you may benefit the most from conference.
-In addition, Journal Club is held once per month at an outside venue which allows for socializing along with discussion of evidence based medicine.
-We do attend various regional conferences including EMCrit, NJACEP, and ANSER (all NJ EM residency conference).
+In addition, Journal Club is held once per month at an outside venue which allows for socializing along with discussion of evidence-based medicine.
+We do attend various regional conferences including EMCrit, NJACEP, and ANSER (all NJ EM residency conferences).

 How is the interview day?

 Typically, there is a morning and an afternoon group.
 The morning group will have a lecture, followed by a tour and interviews.
 The afternoon group will have a similar agenda but have allotted time for lunch as well.
 The morning group may stay for lunch with the residents as well or may leave after their last interview.
 Interviews are generally brief about 15-20 minutes and sometimes consist of three separate interviews: directors, faculty, and residents.

 Do the residents hang out outside of residency?